 Richard was very kind to the young girl, and by all accounts she loved her husband – who was in his 30s and handsome — very much.
-His gentle treatment and care of his wife worked in his favor when Richard’s chief enemy, his cousin Henry of Bolingbroke, was exiled to France.
+His gentle treatment and care of his wife worked in his favour when Richard’s chief enemy, his cousin Henry of Bolingbroke, was exiled to France.
 Initially, the exile was supposed to be for 10 years, but when Henry’s father John of Gaunt died 3 February 1399 the king extended Bolingbroke’s exile for life.
 Moreover, Richard wouldn’t let Bolingbroke inherent Gaunt’s title as Duke of Lancaster.
 Since Bolingbroke was living in Paris, Richard’s father-in-law kindly prevented the potential rebel from leaving the city and raising an army to usurp Richard’s throne.

-Unfortunately for Richard and Isabella, Charles VI had another incapacitating episode and the reins of leadership in the French court was taken over his younger brother.
-Louis, Duke of Orléans, in June 1399.
+Unfortunately for Richard and Isabella, Charles VI had another incapacitating episode and the reins of leadership in the French court was taken over his younger brother, Louis, Duke of Orléans, in June 1399.
 Orleans had no interest in playing nicely with Richard; so he sent Henry of Bolingbroke on his merry way to depose Richard II:

 “Bolingbroke landed at Ravenspur in Yorkshire towards the end of June 1399.
 Men from all over the country soon rallied around the duke.
 Meeting with Henry Percy, Earl of Northumberland, who had his own misgivings about the king, Bolingbroke insisted that his only object was to regain his own patrimony.
 Percy took him at his word and declined to interfere.
 The king had taken most of his household knights and the loyal members of his nobility with him to Ireland, so Henry experienced little resistance as he moved south.
 Edmund of Langley, Duke of York, who was acting as Keeper of the Realm, had little choice but to side with Bolingbroke.
 Meanwhile, Richard was delayed in his return from Ireland and did not land in Wales until 24 July.
 He made his way to Conwy, where on 12 August he met with the Earl of Northumberland for negotiations.
 On 19 August, Richard II surrendered to Henry at Flint Castle, promising to abdicate if his life were spared.
 Both men then returned to London, the indignant king riding all the way behind Henry.
 On arrival, he was imprisoned in the Tower of London on 1 September.”